willherzog/symfony-invalid-entity-guard/README.md

 # WHInvalidEntityGuardBundle
- A decorator for the Symfony validator service to prevent an entity which has failed validation from being persisted in its current state.
+ A decorator for the Symfony validator service to prevent a Doctrine entity which has failed validation from being persisted in its current state.

 Installation